Santa Barbara with Kids: 11 Top Things to Do

 Whale breaching off Santa Barbara

-Hop aboard a whale watching cruise for a front-row seat to all the action.
-These majestic creatures often breach, launching themselves into the air -a breathtaking spectacle that will wow even the most jaded of teens.
-Some of the cruises host representatives from the Channel Islands National Marine Sanctuary, who happily answer questions from curious kids.
+Hop aboard a whale-watching cruise for a front-row seat to all the action.
+These majestic creatures often breach, launching themselves into the air — a breathtaking spectacle that will wow even the most jaded teens.

-In total, more than 27 different species of cetaceans (whales and dolphins) swim in the Santa Barbara Channel, making it a fun and fertile teaching ground for budding marine biologists.
+In total, more than 27 different species of cetaceans (whales and dolphins) swim in the Santa Barbara Channel, making it a fun and fertile teaching ground for aspiring marine biologists.

 For a family-friendly, quintessential California experience, you can't beat biking along the beautiful Cabrillo bike path on the Santa Barbara waterfront.